Rodgrad/Laravel-Thumbnail-Image/README.md

   >$thumb = new Thumby(
-    'index.png',            // image , may require path if it is in another folder than the script "Thumby/thumbs/",       //destination folder
+    'index.png',
+    "Thumby/thumbs/",
-    100                     // max size
+    100
   );

+  -- $request->image is the resource image , may require path if it is in another folder than the script -- "Thumby/thumbs/"  is the path to destination folder -- 100 is the max size of the thumbnail

     -NOTE!
     If you are using HTML forms or any other data transfer to Thumby module then